-As we near a close to 2016, it is time to look forward to 2017.
-We have done this in 2014, 2015, and 2016 so it is becoming a tradition to see which strategists did well and which missed the mark.
-What do the experts think will happen in 2017 and should we even care?
+This is one of my favorite posts to write every year as we get to look back on Wall Street predictions and see how they panned out.
+We have done this in 2014, 2015, 2016 and 2017 so it is becoming a tradition to see which strategists did well and which missed the mark.

 IMPORTANT DISCLOSURE INFORMATION